 More Creative Than Late Night

 Sure, you may also find the chaos quiet down after 10 or 11 p.m. when everyone goes to sleep, but nothing beats working on a fresh brain.
 Even if I didn’t get a great night’s sleep, I have more mental energy first thing in the morning vs after a draining day of work, kids, cooking, and whatever else life throws at me.
 Take advantage of morning creativity by journaling, mapping out your goals for the day (and maybe some big picture life goals), or throwing yourself into an important project.
-When I first started writing my soon-to-be-released cookbook, I actually woke up around 4:30 every morning to test flavor concoctions and create new dishes!
+When I first started writing bestselling cookbook, I actually woke up around 4:30 every morning to test flavor concoctions and create new dishes!

 Time To Workout

 A lot of moms ask me: “With four kids, how do you find the time to workout?”
 My answer is simple: Wake up an hour earlier!
 While there is no right or wrong time to move your body, there are a couple of reasons I prefer morning sweat sessions.
 First: How often does life get in the way and you wind up canceling your evening workout?
 Been there!
 It’s rare for something to come up and pull you away at 5 a.m.
 Second: Getting your endorphins and other feel-good chemicals flowing bright and early is just a great way to start your day.
 Here’s an example of my quick ab sequence.

 Don’t Rush Breakfast